PaulWen/ssi-verifier/README.md

 ## Next Steps

-- create a Dockerfile to build Docker images
 - create a Git Pipeline to build and publish the Docker Image
 - Create a Helm Chart to deploy the SSI Verifier service